 As communities throughout the country have adopted the program and reported success, the popularity of the Neighborhood Watch Program has grown, and it continues to still.

-The Sparks Police Department needs more citizens involved in these groups to help us protect our citizens.
-If you want to start or be part of a Neighborhood Watch team and need more information, please call or e-mail Officer Dennis Rodrigue: (775) 353-2229
+If you want to start or be part of a Neighborhood Watch team and need more information, please call Support Services at (775) 353-2299.